voodoo3300/python_plentymarkets_api/docs/API_reference.md

 [*Required parameter*]:

 The booking is performed for the order specified by the **order_id** parameter, which contains the integer ID of the order assigned by Plentymarkets.
 The optional **delivery_note** parameter can contain a delivery note document's identifier, that should be connected to the booking.

 [*Output format*]:

+Return a POST request JSON response, if one of the requests fails return the error message.

+[*Output format*]: